ericbalawejder/ericbalawejder.github.io/_posts/2020-05-11-honest-answers-to-interview-questions.markdown

 This was a well placed ad in response to the mass unemployement moving across the country from the covid-19 fallout.
 The topic of interviewing will no doubt be a popular one in the coming times.
-I decided to get some practice.
+With a beer in hand, I decided to get some practice.

 ### Basic interview questions:

 `1) Tell me about yourself.`<br>
-I'd rather not.
-I kind of want this job.
+My math degree taught me how to add.
+My CS degree gave me the knowledge to do fizzbuzz.
+My computer security certificate showed me the difference between http and https and my research papers taught me how to write a complete sentence when communicating.
+I'm confident I can bring my skills to this company and help you solve your problems.

 `2) What are your strengths?`<br>
 I'm motivated to understand how things work.